-The Cash Flow Statement shows the changes in cash and cash equivalents of the Council during the reporting period.
-The statement shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
-The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Council are funded by way of taxation and grant income or from the recipients of services provided by the Council.
+The Cash Flow Statement shows the changes in cash, and cash equivalents, during the reporting period.
+The statement shows how the Council generates and uses cash, and cash equivalents, by classifying cash flows as operating, investing and financing activities.
+The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Council are funded by way of taxation, grant income and from the recipients of services.
 Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Council's future service delivery.
-Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Council.
+Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing).